 Elise is a sought-after MC.
 She has hosted several automotive events, including the prestigious Australian Motoring Awards, the Porsche Taycan launch, and the Ferrari Women’s lunch.

 In addition, Elise is the motoring contributor for Stella Women’s Car Insurance.

 Yes, here’s a woman who can talk the “torque”!

-Elise can be heard on the radio - as co-host on national program the House of Wellness on Nine Radio, fill-in host on 3AW’s Afternoons, regular contributor to The Weekend Break and Afternoons with DeeDee, and often locking horns with - and winning arguments against - her husband, Drive radio broadcaster Tom Elliott.
+Elise can be heard on the radio: As co-host on Nine Radio’s national program the House of Wellness; regular fill-in host on 3AW’s Afternoons; contributor to 3AW’s The Weekend Break; and often locking horns with - and winning arguments against - her husband, Drive radio broadcaster, Tom Elliott.

 Elise’s passion for journalism began in 1989 when she was elected editor of the Melbourne University newspaper Farrago.
 After finishing her Arts degree, Elise completed a Post Graduate Diploma in Journalism at RMIT.